alby13/Triangle-Splatting-Viewer/README.md

 - engine.py: Main script containing the rendering engine, shaders, and .off parser.

-- garden.off: Example mesh file (not included; provide your own or request a sample).
+- garden.off: Example mesh file (not included; available on Triangle Splatting Website).

 - LICENSE: Copyright notice for this project.